ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Sensor Suite

 \subsection{RGB-Depth Cameras}

-Compared to RGB camera that provides no depth measurement, RGB-Depth camera captures both color (RGB) and depth information simultaneously.
-It combines a standard color camera with a depth sensor, providing a 3D representation of the captured scene.
+Compared to RGB cameras, which provide no depth measurements, RGB-Depth cameras capture both color (RGB) and depth information simultaneously.
+They combine a standard color camera with a depth sensor, providing a 3D representation of the captured scene.

-We chose Azure Kinect DK as the RGB-D camera of our robot.
-It features a 12MP high-resolution ($3072 \times 1920$) RGB camera that can capture color images in global shutter mode at 30fps and an 1MP depth camera that uses ToF technology to measure distance within the range of 0.5 - 5.46 meters \cite{azurekinect}.
+We chose the Azure Kinect DK (Fig. \ref{fig:sensors_overview}-c) as the RGB-D camera of our robot.
+It features a 12MP high-resolution ($3072 \times 1920$) RGB camera that can capture color images in global shutter mode at 30fps and an 1MP depth camera that uses ToF technology to measure distances within the range of 0.5 - 5.46 meters \cite{azurekinect}.
 Compared to depth cameras that use structured light technology, ToF RGB-D cameras work better in outdoor environments and have a longer range, which is more suitable for our robot.

-We wanted our robot to have multiple Azure Kinect DKs, respectively cover the front, back, left, right, and up direction.
+In order to cover the most field of view, we have mounted five Azure Kinect DKs, covering the front, back, left, right, and up directions.